Diet gurus, talking heads on TV, government food pyramids, and your friend who lost 20 pounds…

 FTO genetic variants have been linked in many studies to an increased risk of obesity.
 Check your FTO variants and read about the possible lifestyle and diet solutions.

-MC4R is a gene involved in regulation of appetite and metabolism.
+MC4R is a gene involved in the regulation of appetite and metabolism.
 Variants in the gene have been linked to a higher risk of obesity and metabolic dysfunction.
 Read more and check your genetic variants in the article Obesity Genes: MC4R.

 Our cannabinoid receptors are involved in more than just getting high on cannabis.
 Some people have more active cannabis receptors which have been linked to increased appetite and weight gain.
-I think of it as a minor case of the munchies.
+I think of it like a minor case of the munchies.
 Check your cannabinoid receptors: Cannabinoid receptors, metabolism, inflammation, and obesity.

 There have been several studies showing the influence of the gut microbiome on weight.
 The most intriguing studies have shown that transplanting the fecal microbiome from an obese mouse to a normal weight mouse will make the normal mouse become obese.

 How can you know if your gut microbiome is to blame?
 You could do a test through a service like uBiome.
 They can tell you how your microbiome compares to other people’s samples, but they can’t give you a miracle probiotic pill to change anything.